cfal/tobaru/README.md

 - **iptables support**: Automatically configures iptables to drop packets from unallowed ranges.
 - **Multiple target addresses**: Forwards to different target addresses based on IP.
 - **TLS encryption/decryption**: Accepts unencrypted and TLS-enabled connections, and connects to both unencrypted and TLS-enabled destinations.
+- **TLS detection**: Allows clients to optionally use TLS, and forward them without the TLS layer if they aren't.
 - **IP groups**: named groups of IPs that can be reused amongst different server configurations.

 ## Usage